 Ralph Stacey’s book, “Complex Responsive Processes in Organizations: Learning and Knowledge Creation,” delves into the intricacies of organizational dynamics, focusing on the interplay between human behavior, decision-making, and knowledge generation within complex systems.
 Drawing from complexity theory, Stacey explores how organizations are not merely static structures but evolving, adaptive entities shaped by the actions and … Continue reading Complex Responsive Processes in Organizations: Learning and Knowledge Creation by Ralph Stacey (2001)

 Technology does not automatically improve conversation, communication or behaviour.
-Credit: Theodore Zeldin Source: Conversation: How talk can change our livesPosts where this quotation is embedded Hawthorne Effect Myth Being watched affects your behavior Knowledge Café: Conversational Topics Some examples On Conversation An essay by Benjamin Franklin, the Pennsylvania Gazette, 1730 Positive Deviance An approach to behavioral and social change The … Continue reading Technology Does Not Automatically Improve Conversation Theodore Zeldin
+Credit: Theodore Zeldin Source: Conversation: How talk can change our livesPosts where this quotation is embedded Hawthorne Effect Myth Being watched affects your behavior Knowledge Café: Conversational Topics Some examples On Conversation An essay by Benjamin Franklin, the Pennsylvania Gazette, 1730 Positive Deviance in Action How everyday outliers spark lasting … Continue reading Technology Does Not Automatically Improve Conversation Theodore Zeldin

-Introduction: Knowledge Delusion Three Forms of Reasoning: Deductive, Inductive and Abductive Close Pop-up all posts in this chapter Beliefs are ideas that we hold to be true.
+Introduction: Knowledge Delusion Three Forms of Reasoning Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Beliefs are ideas that we hold to be true.
 However, we have no evidence to support many of them.
-False beliefs lead us to the wrong conclusions.
-We need to question and challenge our beliefs continually.
-What … Continue reading What Are Beliefs?
+False beliefs lead us to … Continue reading What Are Beliefs?
 Ideas that are held to be true but not necessarily supported by any evidence

-Attitudes Values Close Pop-up all posts in this chapter Mindsets are our mental attitudes or approaches to a particular situation or task.
-They are shaped by our beliefs, values, and experiences and can impact our ability to adapt to change, solve problems, and achieve goals.
-What are mindsets?
-Mindsets are the collection of mental attitudes … Continue reading What Are Mindsets?
+Attitudes Values Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Mindsets are our mental attitudes or approaches to a particular situation or task.
+They are shaped by our beliefs, values, and experiences and can impact our ability to adapt … Continue reading What Are Mindsets?
 Ways of thinking, mental inclinations, dispositions, or frames of mind

-Knowledge Only Exists in the Mind Knowledge and Information Management (KIM) Close Pop-up all posts in this chapter Agency is our ability to make intentional choices and act independently, shaping our lives and identities.
-The challenge is transitioning from acquiring knowledge to actively using it in the real world.
-We need to embrace the dynamic … Continue reading From Knowledge to Agency Developing agency in a changing world – cultivating the capacity to act
+Knowledge Only Exists in the Mind Knowledge and Information Management (KIM) Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Agency is our ability to make intentional choices and act independently, shaping our lives and identities.
+The challenge is transitioning … Continue reading From Knowledge to Agency Developing agency in a changing world – cultivating the capacity to act

-Reversing Cause and Effect Learning ** Close Pop-up all posts in this chapter When considering knowledge sharing or creating a more collaborative culture, we often talk about the need for people to be open and transparent.
-These two concepts are usually used interchangeably and often without too much thought as to what they mean.
-To … Continue reading Be Open and Transparent ** Key traits of knowledge workers
+Reversing Cause and Effect Learning ** Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close When considering knowledge sharing or creating a more collaborative culture, we often talk about the need for people to be open and transparent.
+These two … Continue reading Be Open and Transparent ** Key traits of knowledge workers

-The Mehrabian Myth The New Science of Building Great Teams ** Close Pop-up all posts in this chapter Deep-rooted social and health challenges often seem insurmountable in communities worldwide.
-Positive Deviance (PD), a strategy born from a nutrition project in Vietnam, illuminates the power of outlier practices to combat such issues.
-Valuing local wisdom and … Continue reading Positive Deviance An approach to behavioral and social change
+The Mehrabian Myth The New Science of Building Great Teams ** Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Deep-rooted social and health challenges often seem insurmountable in communities worldwide.
+Positive Deviance (PD), a strategy born from a nutrition … Continue reading Positive Deviance in Action How everyday outliers spark lasting community change

-The New Science of Building Great Teams ** Is Noise Always Bad? ** Close Pop-up all posts in this chapter The research underpinning the Hawthorne effect was flawed, and the story is a myth though being watched does affect your behavior.
-The Hawthorne effect is where individuals modify their behavior in response to their awareness of being taken … Continue reading Hawthorne Effect Myth Being watched affects your behavior
+The New Science of Building Great Teams ** Is Noise Always Bad? ** Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close The research underpinning the Hawthorne effect was flawed, and the story is a myth though being watched does … Continue reading Hawthorne Effect Myth Being watched affects your behavior